Shannon McCormick

-Shannon McCormick is an American film and voice actor.
-He is known for his work with Rooster Teeth, voicing Agent Washington in Red vs. Blue and Professor Ozpin in RWBY.
+Shannon McCormick (born August 19, 1971) is an American film and voice actor.
+He is known for his work with Rooster Teeth, voicing Agent Washington in Red vs. Blue, Professor Ozpin in RWBY, and the Quartermaster in Camp Camp.

 His other roles include Kuroudo Akabane in GetBackers, Masahiro Tamano / Tanma in Wedding Peach and Arkillo, John Constantine, Shazam, and the Riddler in DC Universe Online.
 McCormick also has experience as an improv comedian.